 Greek lamb chops are usually served with lemon wedges and a side of roasted potatoes.
 We enjoyed ours with some pita bread and tzatziki at Mikas Grill House in Paiania.

 Moussaka is one of the most well-known Greek foods.
-It’s a Greek national dish made with layers of minced meat (typically lamb) and eggplant topped with a bechamel sauce.
+It’s a Greek national dish made with layers of minced meat (typically lamb) and eggplant topped with bechamel sauce.
+You can think of it as a type of Greek lasagna.

 The modern-day version of Greek moussaka consists of three layers that are cooked separately before being assembled and baked together.
 The bottom layer consists of sliced eggplant, the middle layer of ground lamb, and the top layer of bechamel sauce.
 The layers are assembled in a pan and then baked until the top layer is browned.